mellow-finance/mellow-interop-bot/README.md

 Same `SOURCE_RATIO_D3` and `MAX_SOURCE_RATIO_D3`, plus:

 - OPERATOR_PK - Private key to send transactions (required)
-- DEPLOYMENTS - Comma-separated list of deployments for which the script needs to be run (required, example: `BSC:CYC,FRAX:FRAX`).
+- DEPLOYMENTS - Comma-separated list of deployments for which the script needs to be run (required, example: `BSC:CYC,FRAXTAL:FRAX`).
 See the `config.json` for all avaiable pairs.